 Diabetes Self-Management Education Classes

 For those living with diabetes, our Diabetes Education Program offers evidence-based self-management education classes that are nationally recognized by the American Diabetes Association.
 The classes are taught by qualified staff including certified diabetes educators (CDE), registered nurses, and registered dietitians.
-The staff is charged with empowering peoplewho have diabetes with the knowledge and skills they need to control their diabetes on a daily basis.
+The staff is charged with empowering people who have diabetes with the knowledge and skills they need to control their diabetes on a daily basis.
 The classes cover aspects of the AADE 7 Self-Care Behaviors: healthy eating, being active, monitoring, taking medication, problem solving, healthy coping, and reducing risks.
-DAA’s diabetes self-management education classes consist of a one-day class including A1c testing and three follow up calls with a registered dietitian.
+DAA’s diabetes self-management education program consists of five total classes and three follow-up calls with a registered dietitian.
 Clients can also bring a family member or support person with them to class for free!

 Cost: DAA is currently offering our Diabetes Self-Management Education classes at no cost.

-How to Register: To register for our diabetes self-management education classes, please call us at 404-527-7150 ext 114 or email email@example.com.
+How to Register: To register for our diabetes self-management education classes, click here.
+You may also call us at 404-527-7150 ext 114 or email firstname.lastname@example.org.